-Freds Mountain is best hiked in late fall or wintertime.
-Mud can be a problem in the springtime, and excessive heat and snakes are a problem during the summer.
-The best times of year to hike are late October through early March.
+Freds Mountain is best hiked in spring, fall, or wintertime.
+Keep in mind that mud can be a problem in the springtime, and excessive heat and snakes are a problem during the summer.
+The best times of year to hike are October through mid-April.
 Do not hike after a rain or snowstorm as mud can get pretty bad, not just on the mountain, but on the dirt roads in the area.

 From Reno take 395 North to Exit 78 in Cold Springs (Red Rock Road).
 Follow Red Rock Road north for 7.9 miles, and turn right at Antelope Valley Road, a well graded dirt road.
 Follow east for 2.6 miles and then take a left on Freds Mountain Road.

 The road curves left around a hillside.
 Find a place to park once the road straightens out and is heading directly towards the mountain.
 There is space to park on the left side of the road.
 This is a little over ¾ miles up the road.